initbiz/cumuluscore-plugin/UPGRADE.md

 The repositories were moved to the models.

 General:
-Ensure you have enabled `Allow registration` on plans that you automatically assign clusters to.
+1. Ensure you have enabled `Allow registration` on plans that you automatically assign clusters to.

 Events:
 1. `initbiz.cumuluscore.addClusterToPlan` became `initbiz.cumuluscore.autoAssignClusterToPlan` and is run only on auto assigning cluster to plan
 1. `initbiz.cumuluscore.addUserToCluster` became `initbiz.cumuluscore.autoAssignUserToCluster` and is run only on auto assigning user to cluster
 1. `initbiz.cumuluscore.beforeAutoAssignNewCluster` is removed, instead use `initbiz.cumuluscore.beforeAutoAssignClusterToPlan`
 1. `initbiz.cumuluscore.beforeAutoAssignUserToCluster` and `initbiz.cumuluscore.beforeAutoAssignClusterToPlan` added
+1. `registerClusterFeature(string $clusterSlug, string $feature)` event now looks like that `registerClusterFeature(Cluster $cluster, string $feature)`

 Helpers:
 1. `getCluster` now returns `Cluster` object